 Minimalist Blog Themes

+There are many minimalist blog themes available that will make things easier for you.
 Following are some examples of blog themes that take a minimalist approach, while still maintaining features that are necessary for many bloggers.

 The Pretty Simple Theme, from Pretty Darn Cute Design, is another great example of “less is more” when it comes to theme design.
 The Pretty Simple theme is full of white space, clean lines, and simple design elements.